 As the hiking season takes off on the trails, a new guidebook is hitting the shelves.

-Stephen Hui’s third guidebook Destination Hikes In and Around Southwestern British Columbia – out May 11 – follows his popular 2018 guide 105 Hikes In and Around Southwestern British Columbia.
+Stephen Hui’s second guidebook Destination Hikes In and Around Southwestern British Columbia – out May 11 – follows his popular 2018 guide 105 Hikes In and Around Southwestern British Columbia.
 The author himself says he thinks Destination Hikes is even better than his last.

 Destination Hikes includes a little more than half as many hikes as his previous guidebook, but gave Hui the space to include more details, historical context, directions and photos for each.
 Hui told Coast Reporter it serves as a companion book to 105 Hikes, and features 55 new hikes chosen for special features such as swimming holes, waterfalls and views.